playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 Reactive forms are a way for you to keep all of your form data inside of a single variable when it comes time to submit a form.
 There are also multiple enhancements to this method, such as data validation and array handling.

-Let's take a look at how we can use reactive forms in our framworks, then touch on the additional features afterwards.
+Let's take a look at how we can use reactive forms in our frameworks, then touch on the additional features afterward.

 <!-- tabs:start -->